morse-simulator/morse/doc/morse/user/multinode/tutorials/hla_hybrid.rst

 			os.environ["CERTI_HOST"] = str(host)
 			os.environ["CERTI_TCP_PORT"] = str(port)

-The MorseHLAClient is the main class of the example.
+The MorseHLAClient is the example's main class.
 The first lines of its constructor define some useful variables.
-The fom and federation name must not be changed: they are defined in the HLA plugin of MORSE.
-The CERTI environment variables are used to locate where the rtig has been launched on the network.
+The fom and federation name must not be changed: they are defined in MORSE's HLA plugin.
+The CERTI environment variables are used to locate where the RTIG has been launched on the network.

 .. code-block:: python